komodorio/komodor-tutorials/README.md

 ## Currently supported

 - Image Pull backoff
-    - Purpose: This deployment will simulate an immage pull backoff issue
+    - Purpose: This deployment will simulate an image pull backoff issue
     - File: imagepullbackoff.yaml
 - Out of Memory
     - Purpose: Simulates an OOM, afterone minute this service will run out of memory